-Please refer to the regulations for conduct of external assessments for further information on the assessment conditions.
-Please refer to QualHub for an up-to-date copy of the regulations.
+Please refer to the Regulations for Conduct of External Assessment for further information on the assessment conditions.
+Please refer to the NCFE website for an up-to-date copy of the regulations.

 Occupational specialism - Assisting with Healthcare Science

 Synoptic assignments comprise task-based assignments including observations.